tmecklem/realtime-web/slides/index.md

 <!--
 So, regardless of your role on your team—designer, frontend developer, or backend developer, whatever it may be—don't tune out the stuff today that seems unrelated to your work.
 It's not.
 As we'll demonstrate, we can't meet users' realtime needs without end-to-end solutions.

+Next slide: (Tim) If web technologies were a step backward in...
 -->

 ---

-# How did we get here?
+# The state of real-time web applications

 <!-- Tim  approx 3 minutes -->
 <!--

-One reasonable question to ask is, "if web technologies were a step backward in building soft realtime apps, why are we using them?"
-Let's just spend a second and go back to the fundamentals of what makes the web powerful and the building blocks of our modern tools.
+If web technologies were a step backward in building soft realtime apps, why are we using them?

+Let's go back to the fundamentals of what makes the web powerful as the building blocks of our modern tools.

 The web as we know it was formed around a request cycle that required the browser to initiate the conversation.

 Request some information, render a response, repeat.

-We added some powerful things along the way with javascript, XMLHTTPRequest (window.fetch and all the other ways to fetch data asynchronously), and great advancements in CSS and client side frameworks.
-The web is powerful because we can build massive and ubiquitous applications without managing independent installs or individually installed databases.
+Added powerful things along the way with javascript, especially this XMLHTTPRequest thing over a decade ago that we hijacked to let us make asynchronous background JSON calls.

+Improved CSS to let us build beautifully rich interactions.

+Web is this ubiquitous, massive applications without independent installs

 But the idea of a server pushing data down to the browser based on events triggered by something other than a request is fairly modern for the web.
-Before websockets, there were tricks like long-polling where a browser opened a request to a server and the server keeps the request open until there's data to send back, hooked up in a loop to keep the conversation bi-directional.

-But in the earlier days, say back in the earlier 2000s, it was common to build the entire system around the request cycle and snapshots of reality.
-We relied so much on these crisply rendered one-off pages that we built entire tooling ecosystems on this model that break down when the reality of constant change is introduced.
-Just look at data paging for example.
-Most paging is still based around a query that utilizes a page size and offset.
-But when new records come in that interleave the existing records, the illusion of a snapshot of the paged data breaks down.
-Some records repeat across pages.
-Some data disappears because the offset shifted.
-We don't have time to dive into paging specifically today, and it's just one of the industry's "solved" problems that becomes unsolved when taking an app realtime.

-So you've probably picked up that talk is a little bit tactical and little bit strategic.
+Before websockets, tricks like long-polling to mimic server push.

+But the thing is that most modern web tooling, especially for backed web frameworks, assumes this basic request model is still the foundation of everything.

+Server and client technologies are still primarily concerned with routing requests and rendering pages, not with fully utilizing web sockets and other constant conversation methods.

+A lot of problems exist becuase of the mismatch of the abstraction between what the web was built upon and what users need and have grown to expect.

 With that in mind, let's talk about the principles through some common problems for realtime apps.

+Next slide: (Katie) The first problem we want to highlight today...
  -->

 ---